From Wonder Woman to title winner

 The Stute gaffer, who captained the Drumahoe men twice to First Division success, told his players before a ball was kicked this season that he was aiming for the title.

-After their title clinching success over Loughgall today, McLaughlin spoke to Kevin McLaughlin.
+After their title clinching success over Loughgall on Saturday, McLaughlin spoke to Kevin McLaughlin.